 One scene features a Lego version of The Empire State Building.
 Eleven years later, Will went on to voice Lord Business, the main villain from The Lego Movie.

 The Climax pays tribute to a scene from The Lord Of The Rings.
 The Lord Of The Rings: The Return Of The King also came out the exact same year as Elf.
 It went on to win an Academy Award for “Best Picture.”

 The Elf’s made up curse word was also pretty funny.

 One character brings up Dr. Seuss.
 EGAD!
-That horrible Mike Myers film came out the same year!
+That horrible Mike Myers film came out the same month Elf came out.
 I’ll give this con a pass, because one of them didn’t mentioned The Cat In The Hat!
 If they did, it’ll bring back terrible memories!
+Ugh!